Latency (audio): Mobile calls

 The AMR narrowband codec, used in GSM and UMTS networks, introduces latency in the encode and decode processes.

-As mobile operators upgrade existing best-effort networks to support concurrent multiple types of service over all-IP networks, services such as Hierarchical Quality of Service (H-QoS) allow for per-user, per-service QoS policies to prioritise time-sensitive protocols like voice calls and other wireless backhaul traffic.
+As mobile operators upgrade existing best-effort networks to support concurrent multiple types of service over all-IP networks, services such as Hierarchical Quality of Service (H-QoS) allow for per-user, per-service QoS policies to prioritise time-sensitive protocols like voice calls, and other wireless backhaul traffic.

-Another aspect of mobile latency is the inter-network handoff; as a customer on Network A calls a Network B customer the call must traverse two separate Radio Access Networks, two core networks and an interlinking Gateway Mobile Switching Centre (GMSC) which performs the physical interconnecting between the two providers.
+Another aspect of mobile latency is the inter-network handoff; as a customer on Network A calls a Network B customer the call must traverse two separate Radio Access Networks, two core networks, and an interlinking Gateway Mobile Switching Centre (GMSC) which performs the physical interconnecting between the two providers.

 IP calls

 With end-to-end QoS managed and assured rate connections, latency can be reduced to analogue PSTN/POTS levels.
 On a stable connection with sufficient bandwidth and minimal latency, VoIP systems typically have a minimum of 20 ms inherent latency.
 Under less ideal network conditions a 150 ms maximum latency is sought for general consumer use.
+Many popular videoconferencing systems rely on data buffering and data redundancy to cope for network jitter and packet loss.
+Measurements have shown that mouth-to-ear delay are between 160 and 300 ms over a 500-mile distance, on an average US network conditions.
 Latency is a larger consideration when an echo is present and systems must perform echo suppression and cancellation.

 Computer audio

 Latency can be a particular problem in audio platforms on computers.
 Supported interface optimizations reduce the delay down to times that are too short for the human ear to detect.
 By reducing buffer sizes, latency can be reduced.
-A popular optimization solution is Steinberg's ASIO, which bypasses the audio platform and connects audio signals directly to the sound card's hardware.
+A popular optimization solution is Steinberg's ASIO, which bypasses the audio platform, and connects audio signals directly to the sound card's hardware.
 Many professional and semi-professional audio applications utilize the ASIO driver, allowing users to work with audio in real time.
 Pro Tools HD offers a low latency system similar to ASIO.
 Pro Tools 10 and 11 are also compatible with ASIO interface drivers.

 The Linux realtime kernel is a modified kernel, that alters the standard timer frequency the Linux kernel uses and gives all processes or threads the ability to have realtime priority.
 This means that a time-critical process like an audio stream can get priority over another, less-critical process like network activity.
 This is also configurable per user (for example, the processes of user "tux" could have priority over processes of user "nobody" or over the processes of several system daemons).